braddoeswebdev/summer-workshops/source/ruby/02-letters.html.md

 puts 'Fred' * 'John'
 ~~~~

-Something else to be aware of: you can write 'pig'\*5 in a program, since it just means 5 sets of the string 'pig' all added together.
-However, you can't write 5\*'pig', since that means 'pig' sets of the number 5, which is just silly.
+Something else to be aware of: you can write `'pig'\*5` in a program, since it just means 5 sets of the string `'pig'` all added together.
+However, you can't write `5\*'pig'`, since that means `'pig'` sets of the number 5, which is just silly.

-Finally, what if I want a program to print out  You're swell!?
+Finally, what if I want a program to print out  `You're swell`!?
 We can try this:

 {::comment} no language declaration to fix syntax highlighting in my editor from that last thingy there {:/comment}